tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 #### Side Note - My Own Version of Butler

 Not to be salty, but I actually built a less extensible, harder-to-use and less popular version of Butler a little while ago without even knowing that Butler existed... so we'll just say they stole my idea.
-Mine was called [TaskBoardAssistant]() (catchy name, right?).
+Mine was called [TaskBoardAssistant](https://github.com/tbarlow12/task-board-assistant) (catchy name, right?).
 Basically it was a concise way to define policies that would ideally be run on a timer trigger, usually from a serverless environment (Azure Functions in my case).
-Users would create a `.yml` file that contained the filters and actions for different Trello entities (move these cards to this list, create these tasks every morning, etc.).
-I built a NuGet package that used the [Manatee.Trello SDK]() to
+Users would create a `.yml` file that contained the filters and actions for different Trello entities.
+I built a NuGet package that was able to read the `.yml` file and use the [Manatee.Trello SDK](https://github.com/gregsdennis/Manatee.Trello) to perform basic actions like moving, creating, archiving and copying cards, sorting lists, generating reports, etc.

-Originally, [TaskBoardAssistant]() was meant to be bigger than just Trello.
+Originally, [TaskBoardAssistant](https://github.com/tbarlow12/task-board-assistant) was meant to be bigger than just Trello.
 In my work at Microsoft, we use a lot of different incarnations of "task boards" such as GitHub projects and Azure DevOps (the artist formerly known as Visual Studio Online).
 I wanted one policy to rule them all...
 Something that would copy stories/tasks/issues assigned to me in either GitHub or AzDO and then bring them to my Trello board where I was most comfortable interacting with them.
 The project is still there, and maybe someday I'll contribute more to it.
-But since I discovered Butler and IFTTT (foreshadowing), it seems like the most likely path of adoption is within those ecosystems.
+But since I discovered Butler and IFTTT (foreshadowing), it seems like the most likely path of adoption is within those ecosystems, and I'll probably refocus my efforts there.

-It ended up being mostly just automation for Trello entities has __ stars on GitHub and had at least one user... me.

 ### Pomello